Lord's Resistance Army: 2007–present

 In December 2009, the LRA forces under Dominic Ongwen killed at least 321 civilians and abducted 250 others during a four-day attack in the village and region of Makombo in DR Congo.
 In February 2010, about 100 people were killed by the LRA in Kpanga, near DR Congo's border with the Central African Republic and Sudan.
 Small-scale attacks continued daily, displacing large numbers of people and worsening an ongoing humanitarian crisis, which the UN described as one of the worst in the world.

 By May 2010, the LRA killed over 1,600 Congolese civilians and abducted more than 2,500.
 Between September 2008 and July 2011, the group, despite being down to only a few hundred fighters, had killed more than 2,300 people, abducted more than 3,000, and displaced over 400,000 across DR Congo, South Sudan, and the Central African Republic.

-In March 2012, Uganda announced it would head a new four-nation African Union military force (a brigade of 5,000, including contingents from DR Congo, the Central African Republic, and South Sudan) to hunt down Kony and the remnants of the LRA but asked for more international assistance for the task force.
+In March 2012, Uganda announced it would head a new four-nation African Union military force (a brigade of 5,000, including contingents from DR Congo, the Central African Republic, and South Sudan) to hunt down Kony and the remnants of the LRA, but asked for more international assistance for the task force.

 In 2012 the LRA was reported to be in Djema, Central African Republic, but forces pursuing the LRA withdrew in April 2013 after the government of the Central African Republic was overthrown by the Séléka Coalition rebels.

 The UPDF rescued more than 15,000 people that were abducted since 1986.
-It is estimated that over 50,000 children were captured during the 20 years in Northern Uganda by LRA.
+It is estimated that in the 20 years of activity over 50,000 children were captured in Northern by the LRA.

-As of 2022, it was reported that the LRA consisted of splinter groups of 1,000 members altogether and was militarily very weak.
+As of 2022, it was reported that the LRA consisted of splinter groups, totaling 1,000 members altogether and was militarily very weak.
 It acted more like a criminal gang than an army, smuggling ivory and arms across the DR Congo border.
 In 2024, LRA officer Thomas Kwoyelo was tried in Uganda on charges including rape, murder, kidnapping, and enslavement of civilians.
 He was sentenced to 40 years in prison.